 - Groups – These are group betting lines, usually limited to five drivers.
 As with H2H betting, your task is to wager on which driver in a given grouping will finish in the highest position.

 - Props – These are any other Daytona 500 betting odds not listed above.
 Daytona 500 props can be related to winning car numbers (odd/even), winning teams, winning owners, winning auto manufacturers, winning sponsors, and more.

 Live sports betting, aka in-game betting or in-play betting, is a relatively recent phenomenon that allows legal online sports gamblers to place their wagers after a given event has already started.

 With NASCAR betting, especially this early in the season, bettors might not know what to expect (and probably won’t before the first few races are concluded and reliable patterns are established).
 Thus, live betting is even more important during the early part of the year, where it can really bail you out – our double you down – on wagers that might not be as informed as later-season bets are.

 Still, live betting is always fun and engaging no matter when in the season you’re participating, as it gives gamblers and casual fans even more reason to watch every lap of the race.

-You can bet on Daytona 500 odds using any smartphone or tablet device, as long as it’s reasonably recent (i.e. less than five years old) and has an up-to-date mobile browser.
+You can bet on Daytona 500, IndyCar, or Formula 1 betting odds using any smartphone or tablet device, as long as it’s reasonably recent (i.e. less than five years old) and has an up-to-date mobile browser.
 All the mobile racing betting sites we recommend are device-agnostic, meaning you can use any mobile from any manufacturer.

 Best of all, there’s no geofencing, and the menus, odds, and page designs are all just like you’d expect out of native iPhone NASCAR betting apps or Android NASCAR betting apps.
 That means you’ll get a dynamic, responsive presentation – with full touchscreen controls – whether you’re using the smallest Google phone or biggest Apple iPad.